ocbe-uio/public-slides/Presentations/20210621-tenSimpleRules.md

 ---

-## 2. Start with protorypes and expand them in short development cycles
+## 2. Start with prototypes and expand them in short development cycles

 - Do the simplest thing that could possibly work
 - MVP: the smallest program (in terms of features) needed to test your _key project assumptions_. (from [rule 1](#5))